IanTeda/ianteda.github.io/src/_posts/engineering/2017-04-25-rule-7-do-not-walk-past-it.md

 ---
-title: Rule 7 - Do Not Walk Past It
+title: Rule 7 - Do not walk past it.
-description: The standard you walk past, is the standard you accept
+description: The standard you walk past, is the standard you accept.
 date: 2017-04-25
 layout: post
 tags: [construction, rule-book]